Paranoid Android: Writing and recording

-Composition and lyrics
+Composition

-"Paranoid Android" is described as alternative rock, art rock, progressive rock and neo-progressive rock.
-It has four distinct sections, each played in standard tuning, and a 4/4 time signature, although several three-bar segments in the second section are played in 7/8 timing.
-Yorke's vocals span from G3 to C5.
+"Paranoid Android" is described as alternative rock, art rock, progressive rock and neo-prog.
+It has four distinct sections, potentially defining the track as a "rhapsody", each played in standard tuning, and a 4/4 time signature, although several three-bar segments in the second section are played in 7/8 timing.

 The opening is played in the key of G minor with a tempo of 82 beats per minute (BPM), and begins with a mid-tempo acoustic guitar backed by shaken percussion before layered with electric guitar and Yorke's vocals.
 The melody of the opening vocal lines spans an octave and a third.

 The second section is written in the key of A minor and begins about two minutes into the song.
 Although the second section retains the tempo of the first, it differs rhythmically.
-Ending the second section is a distorted guitar solo played by Jonny Greenwood, which lasts from 2:43 to 3:33.
+Ending the second section is a distorted guitar solo by Jonny Greenwood, which lasts from 2:43 to 3:33.

 The third section was written by Jonny Greenwood, and reduces the tempo to 62 BPM.
 The harmonies form a looped chord progression resembling a Baroque passacaglia, with the tonality split between C minor and D minor.
 This section uses multi-tracked, choral vocal arrangement and according to Dai Griffiths, a "chord sequence [that ordinarily] would sound seedy, rather like something by the band Portishead".

-The fourth and final section, which begins at 5:35, is a brief instrumental reprise of the second movement that serves as a coda.
+The fourth and final section, which begins at 5:35, is a brief instrumental reprise of the second section that serves as a coda.
 After a second solo, a brief guitar riff is introduced, which Jonny Greenwood says "was something I had floating around for a while and the song needed a certain burn.
 It happened to be the right key and the right speed and it fit right in."
+Jonny Greenwood's solo tone during the solo is achieved by passing the guitar through a Mutronics Mutator rack unit.
 The song ends, as does the second section, with a short chromatically descending guitar motif.

+The style of the song was likened to Queen by Rolling Stone's Mark Kemp, while other critics, including David Browne of Entertainment Weekly, Jon Lusk of the BBC and Simon Williams of NME wrote about its similarity to Queen's "Bohemian Rhapsody".